dragonnodejs/redis/README.md

 # DragonNode.js Redis
 Bundle with services to develop applications with redis
 - Initialize client service with the redis connection
+- Initialize cache service to abstract the caching logic with redis

 # Installation
 - Add bundle to the "package.json":